libmir/mir-glas/README.md

 LLVM-accelerated Generic Linear Algebra Subprograms (GLAS)

 ## Description
 GLAS is a C library written in Dlang.
-No C++/D runtime is required, but libc that which is available everywhere.
+No C++/D runtime is required, but libc that is available everywhere.

 It provides